erayd/hotfilter/README.md

 `depth` bitfields of 2^`width` bits, each of which has a unique hash function.

 Every time `touch()` is run, it marks that key in the deepest stage which has not yet seen it.
-It's slightly similar to a bloom filter, except that every hash function has its own bitfield, rather than the single shared field used by bloom filters - this allows for the gradual insertion of values over time.
+Rather than the single shared field used by bloom filters, this allows for the gradual insertion of values over time while still retaining the high efficiency of bloom filters.

 Whenever the probability of collision in the first stage rises above `demoteAt`, the first stage is discarded (the second stage becomes the first